turingschool-examples/frontend-mod-1-prework/section4/README.md

 ## Save your work, push to GitHub

-Take the steps needed to save your work locally, and then push up to your GitHub repository.
+Commit your Code Challenges and push up to your GitHub repository.

 ## Deliverables

+In the appropriate thread in your pre-work group channel, share the following:

+1. Link to the commit you made with your complete Section 4 pre-work
+2. A screenshot or photo upload of your notes, including your vocabulary/JavaScript reserved keywords section.
+3. A short video of yourself reflecting on:

 ## Index Links